plusmobileapps/text-theme-blog/_posts/2020-10-09-ktor-slackbot-heroku.md

 web: java -jar ./build/libs/slackbot-0.0.1.jar
 ```

-To [run Heroku locally](https://devcenter.heroku.com/articles/heroku-local), create a `.env` file in the root of the project folder where we will need to specify the `SLACK_TOKEN` and `PORT` variables.
+To [run Heroku locally](https://devcenter.heroku.com/articles/heroku-local), create a `.env` file in the root of the project folder where we will specify the `SLACK_TOKEN` and `PORT` variables.
 Don't forget to add the `.env` file to your `.gitignore` file to avoid checking in your secrets to your version control.

 ```
 SLACK_TOKEN=your-token-here